codinasion-archive/codinasion-programme/programme/cube-of-number/README.md

 ---
 title: Cube of a number
-description: Write a Java programme to find cube of a number
+description: Write a programme to find cube of a number
 contributors:
   - aukokyong
 ---

-## Write a Java programme to find cube of a number
+## Write a programme to find cube of a number

 ```txt
 Input  : 2